Sephiryah/Exercice-Cadavre-Exquis-Bussiere/README.md

 All animals hunted down every human they found.
 Thus the forest was feared for its fierce predators.
 No human ever came close again.

+Even the Tall Blue Chaperone didn't wanted to come back in the forest but the only problem was that he kept 2 wolfs in his house.
+The house of the Blue Chaperone was in the middle of the village so it was impossible to enter there with all the animals of the forest.
+So the wolf's dad make an elite team to go to the village in incognito mode.